Cavalier Invitational at Durham Academy

 The ballot acts as a teaching tool NOT a punishment.

-5. Answer questions in cross-examination.
+5. Answer questions in cross-examination/cross-fire.
 Cross-ex is binding.
 I do listen carefully to cross – ex.
 Enter the content of CX into speeches to translate admissions into arguments.
 Do not all speak at once in PF and do allow your partner to engage equally in grand cross fire.

 6. Debating with a laptop is a choice, if you are reading from a computer I have three expectations that are nonnegotiable: